Towards Understanding the Condensation of Neural Networks at Initial Training: Abstract

 \section{Abstract}

-Implicit regularization is important for understanding the learning of neural networks (NNs).
-Empirical works show that input weights of hidden neurons (the input weight of a hidden neuron consists of the weight from its input layer to the hidden neuron and its bias term) condense on isolated orientations with a small initialization.
+Empirical works show that for ReLU neural networks (NNs) with small initialization, input weights of hidden neurons (the input weight of a hidden neuron consists of the weight from its input layer to the hidden neuron and its bias term) condense onto isolated orientations.
 The condensation dynamics implies that the training implicitly regularizes a NN towards one with much smaller effective size.
-In this work, we utilize multilayer networks to show that the maximal number of condensed orientations in the initial training stage is twice the multiplicity of the activation function, where ``multiplicity'' is multiple roots of activation function at origin.
+In this work, we illustrate the formation of the condensation in multi-layer fully connected NNs and show that the maximal number of condensed orientations in the initial training stage is twice the multiplicity of the activation function, where ``multiplicity'' indicates the multiple roots of activation function at origin.
 Our theoretical analysis confirms experiments for two cases, one is for the activation function of multiplicity one with arbitrary dimension input, which contains many common activation functions, and the other is for the layer with one-dimensional input and arbitrary multiplicity.
-This work makes a step towards understanding how small initialization implicitly leads NNs to condensation at initial training stage, which lays a foundation for the future study of the nonlinear dynamics of NNs and its implicit regularization effect at a later stage of training.
+This work makes a step towards understanding how small initialization leads NNs to condensation at the initial training stage.